25 Hints for Fixing Roof and Gutter Issues

 Rusting Metal Gutters

 Gutter leaks usually start at rusty spots or seams that have opened up because of expansion and contraction.
-If your gutter is still basically sound, the easiest way to stop the leak is by covering the damaged area with roof and gutter repair tape (available at home centers and hardware stores).
+Repair a leak in a basically sound gutter easily by covering the damaged area with roof-and-gutter repair tape (available at home centers and hardware stores).

-Cut the tape with a scissors or a razor knife (Photo 2).
+Cut the tape with a scissors or a razor knife.
 Tear the paper backing off the tape and lightly adhere one edge of the tape to the top of the gutter.
-Roll the tape down the wall of the gutter, pushing it firmly into curves and corners (Photo 3).
+Roll the tape down the wall of the gutter, pushing it firmly into curves and corners (right image).
 Work wrinkles and bubbles flat.
 Overlap long seams by at least 1 in. and end seams by 4 in.